erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 In our example the "swibble" node could have the following URL: "http://example.com/our-products/swibble"

-Generating this url is handled by the Url Provider.
+Generating this URL is handled by the Url Provider.
 The Url Provider is called whenever a request is made in code for a Url e.g.:

 ```csharp
 @Model.Url